CodeCritic-StemLink/codecritic/docs/team-guide.md

 Split so nobody waits on anybody.
 Everything in a given column can be built at the same time.

-### Aqeel: data and the profile
+### Aqeel: the profile and Feature 02

-**First job, and it is urgent, because everyone else is blocked without it:** the seed script.
-A file at `backend/prisma/seed.ts` that fills the database with realistic fake data.

-We need at least:

-- 4 or 5 users with different tech stacks, so the ranking is visibly different per person
-- 8 or 10 submissions with varied tags and varied ages, some with zero reviews
-- A dozen reviews with ratings, so profiles have something to count

-Aim for data that makes the demo tell a story.
-A submission tagged React that is two hours old and has no reviews should shoot to the top for a React developer.
+The seed data is already done, so you are not blocked and nobody is blocked by you.

-**Second job:** `GET /users/:username`, which is Feature 02.
-Profile with karma, reviews given, reviews received, plus the derived insights.
-Every figure has to be counted from real rows and you have to be able to explain the query.
+**Your job:** `GET /users/:username`, which is Feature 02.

-**Files you own:** `backend/prisma/seed.ts`, `backend/src/routes/users.ts` (the profile route).
+The profile returns tech stack, bio, GitHub link, Karma, the count of reviews given, the count of reviews received, and at least one insight derived from real rows.
+The insights we agreed are in `docs/api-design.md`: which technologies this person most often reviews in, their review activity by month, and their average score given.

+Two things that carry the marks here:

+- **Every figure must be counted from the database**, never stored or hard coded.
+Karma is the one exception, and it is a column precisely because it is derivable.
+- **You must be able to explain each query out loud.** "Reviews received" is the tricky one: it is not reviews where this person is the reviewer, it is reviews on submissions this person wrote.
+Make sure you can say why those are different.

+**Files you own:** `backend/src/routes/users.ts`, the profile route only.
+Osini owns the sync route in the same file, so keep to your half and pull `main` often.

 ### Andrew: the core API